TimSijstermans/springmdb/README.md

 # springmdb
 Movie Database: Spring backend / Angularjs frontend

+- Serves REST api at /springmdb/api/
+- Serves AngularJS frontend at /springmdb/

+At the moment this will reseed/recreate the database everytime it's started.

 Tools used:
 - Spring ToolSuite (Java)
+- Maven
 - WebStorm - JetBrains (Angular client)

 Docker image available at

 https://hub.docker.com/r/timsijstermans/springmdb/

-it expects a mysql server to be running at localhost:3306 with password 'root'
+It expects a mysql server to be running at localhost:3306 with password 'root'

 Run with:
 docker run --net=host -p 8080:8080 -d springmdb:0.8